Carotid Artery Disease

 Carotid endarterectomy – generally performed when there is a blockage of 50% or above accompanied with symptoms such as a stroke.

 TCAR –Western Vascular Institute is pioneering the use of a breakthrough technology called TransCarotid Artery Revascularization (TCAR) to treat patients with carotid artery disease who are at risk for open surgery.
 While any repair of the carotid artery carries some risk of causing a stroke because of the repair itself, TCAR was designed to help minimize that risk by keeping potential stroke causing fragments away from the brain.
 Like the open surgery, carotid endarterectomy (CEA), this new procedure involves direct access to the carotid artery, but through a much smaller incision at the neckline just above the clavicle instead of a longer incision on the neck.
 During the TCAR procedure, a tube inserted into the carotid artery is connected to a system that temporarily directs blood flow away from the brain to protect against dangerous debris from reaching the brain during the procedure.
 Surgeons then filter the blood before returning it to a vein in the groin, and a stent is implanted directly into the carotid artery to stabilize the plaque and prevent future strokes.
 The entire procedure is performed in less than half the time of CEA limiting the stress on the heart and significantly cutting the risk of the patient having a stroke or heart attack during the procedure.

-Carotid angioplasty / stenting –This procedure is performed to treat narrowed or occluded carotid arteries.
-In this procedure the Vascular Surgeon inserts a wire through the groin and guided via x-ray imaging to the carotid artery.
-Once there the balloon is placed to expand the narrowed section and a stent is left in place afterwards to maintain the vessel diameter and allow the blood to flow through the artery.
+Carotid angioplasty/stenting –This procedure is performed to treat narrowed or occluded carotid arteries.
+In this procedure, the Vascular Surgeon inserts a wire through the groin and guided via x-ray imaging to the carotid artery.
+Once there the balloon is placed to expand the narrowed section and a stent is left in place afterward to maintain the vessel diameter and allow the blood to flow through the artery.